tpham16/EPI-Corruption-Analysis/README.md

 ![Hist-Plot](https://github.com/tpham16/EPI_Analysis/blob/main/resources/hist.png)

 With these findings, there is a slight positive correlation between EPI and higher corruption index scores.
-However, there is not enought data to draw conclusions due to various outliers which showed that countries with lower corruption index scores having similar EPIs.
+However, there is not enough data to draw conclusions due to various outliers which showed that countries with lower corruption index scores having similar EPIs.